jorainer/metabolomics2018/README.md

   markdown file that is rendered (with `rmarkdown::render("xcms-preprocessing-ioslides.Rmd")` into the html (ioslides-based) presentation for the conference.
-This file contains most of the R commands from `xcms-preprocessing.Rmd` but only few descriptions.
+This file contains most of the R commands from `xcms-preprocessing.Rmd` but only few descriptions. (outdated!)

 - [xcms-preprocessing-bullets.Rmd](./xcms-preprocessing-bullets.Rmd): file with
   complete R code but strongly reduced descriptive content (in form of bullet points).
-This file is thought to be used for an interactive presentation with RStudio (i.e. live execution of commands).
+This file is thought to be used for an interactive presentation with RStudio (i.e. live execution of commands). (outdated!)